-A Python function that takes four or five arguments: a construction environment, a Node for the directory containing the SConscript file in which the first target was defined, a list of target nodes, a list of source nodes, and the value of argument if it was supplied when the Scanner was created.
+If specified, a function to generate paths to pass to the scanner function to search while generating dependencies.
+The function must take five arguments: a construction environment, a Node for the directory containing the SConscript file in which the first target was defined, a list of target nodes, a list of source nodes, and the value of argument if it was supplied when the Scanner was created (since argument is optional, the function may be called without this argument, the path_function should be prepared for this).
 Must return a tuple of directories that can be searched for files to be returned by this Scanner object.

-(Note that the FindPathDirs function can be used to return a ready-made path_function for a given construction variable name, instead of having to write your own function from scratch.)
+The FindPathDirs function can be called to return a ready-made path_function for a given construction variable name, which is often easier than writing your own function from scratch.
+For example, path_function=FindPathDirs('CPPPATH') means the scanner function will be called with the paths extracted from \$CPPPATH in the construction environment env, and passed as the path parameter to the scanner function.